 With a technical solution provider every time a new party joins the ecosystem they are onboarded and made available to all the PSP customers of that solution provider.
 This is hugely important as the more participants the more opportunity for interaction.
 Technical solution providers can do this more efficiently than internal teams as this is the core focus of the technical solution provider and it is performed for multiple customers so there are economies of scale.

-Pay.UK has developed a great standard but at the moment it is focused on the UK and there are other standards emerging in other countries and regions.
-Of particular interest will be the new European standard given many of PSPs operate in a multi-region environment.
-The good news here is that the UK standard has been constructed with ISO20022 in mind, the same standard that the European Payments Council have used for SEPA RtP, making it easier to communicate between the two.
+Pay.UK has developed a great standard that is focused on the UK, with other standards emerging in other countries and regions.
+Of particular interest will be the new European standard, given many of payment service providers operate in a multi-region environment.
+The good news here is that the UK standard has been constructed with ISO20022 in mind, the same standard that the European Payments Council uses for SEPA RtP, making it easier to communicate between the two.

 Request to Pay is very much a global phenomenon, and as it takes off, the variety of connectivity options are making it easier than ever to be a part of the story.
 PSPs can leverage technical solution providers to get the ownership and control of a build it yourself model, but the ease and speed to market of a partnership model.